Our regular Parent Alert! news updates help parents stay ahead of the trends affecting kids in our hypersexualized culture.

 Our strongest suggestion is to keep your kids away from this one.

 Want more interesting, healthier role models?
-Try some classics like Pride and Prejudice, Little Women, or The Princess Bride.
+Try some classics like Pride and Prejudice or Little Women.

 Tips for parents: